 fleeting moments, moving stills

 Fleeting moments captured as moving stills.
-All captured in monochrome on a tripod, with various cameras over the year, in 4K.
-Thank you for viewing this work.
+All captured in monochrome on a tripod, with various cameras over the years, in 4K.

 There is transformative power in experiencing awe.

 When we experience awe, we are truly feeling transcendent.
 This is not only an emotion, it can also become a state of being.

 I am in awe of the everyday reality around me.
 I look at my wife and child in awe at their pure, unadulterated beauty and shining spirit, the light they emit from their faces, their eyes.
 In my half century of existence, whereas I spent the first part of my life looking to be awed by something which is ‘not’, or at least something which was not available to me in my personal existence, now I spend it in continual awe at what is–existence itself.